The best high chairs 2023 - tried and tested by parents and babies

 Tested by: Kirsty Welsh and her one-year-old daughter, Clodagh.

 Stylish?
 Tick.
 Affordable?
 Tick.
 Easy to clean?
 Tick.
 Grow with your child?
 Tick.
-The Juice Highchair (opens in new tab), from British baby brand Mamas & Papas, seems to have it all.
-With a sleek Scandi look, dishwasher-friendly parts and a forward-thinking design that allows it to transition from a baby highchair to a junior chair, the Juice Highchair offers multiple features at a budget-friendly price tag.
-Voting for it as the best highchair overall, our tester loved so much about this product, from its looks and its functions to its ease of cleaning and its longevity.
+The Juice Highchair, from British baby brand Mamas & Papas, has it all.
+With a sleek Scandi look, dishwasher-friendly parts, and a forward-thinking design that allows it to transition from a baby highchair to a junior chair, the Juice high chair offers multiple features at a budget-friendly price tag.
+Our tester loved so much about this item, from its looks and functionality to its longevity and how easy it is to clean, prompting her to declare it worthy of our best highchair accolade.

-The Juice Highchair was tested out by Kirsty Welsh and her one-year-old daughter Clodagh.
-Kirsty praised the chair’s smart appearance, value for money, and how easy it was to build and clean – and Clodagh seemed to love it just as much too.
+For this buying guide, we asked mum Kirsty Welsh and her one-year-old daughter Clodagh to put the Juice Highchair to the test.
+Kirsty praised the chair’s smart appearance, value for money, and how easy it was to build and clean – and Clodagh seemed to love it just as much.

-'I was not expecting to like this highchair as much as I did!
-I couldn’t believe how well it went with our kitchen interiors – the exact colour match of our cupboard doors… what are the chances?!'
+'I was not expecting to like this high chair as much as I did!
+I couldn’t believe how well it went with our kitchen interiors – the exact color match of our cupboard doors… what are the chances?!'
 Kirsty told us.
 'It offers value for money, it’s stylish, easy to build, easy to clean and it’s not bulky.
-The chair grows with your child too, as it can then be converted to a toddler chair.'
+The chair grows with your child too, as it can be converted to a toddler chair when the high chair is no longer needed - bonus!'

-Kirsty also loved the fact that her daughter was so comfy in the chair, and that clean-up time was fuss-free thanks to the dishwasher-friendly tray.
-'I loved the fact this chair isn’t bulky and the padding makes it so comfy for my daughter when dining,” she added.
-“The fact you can pull everything apart to really deep clean and stick the tray in the dishwasher was an added bonus too.'
+Kirsty also loved the fact that her daughter was so comfy in this high chair, and that clean-up time was fuss-free thanks to the dishwasher-friendly tray.
+'I love the fact that the high chair isn’t bulky and the padding makes it so comfy for my daughter when dining,' she added.
+'The fact you can pull everything apart to really deep clean it and even stick the tray in the dishwasher is an added bonus too.'

 2. Stokke Tripp Trapp